tharin2002/vsdocker/README.md

 Q: What do I need to run this?

 A: Just [download Docker](https://www.docker.com/products/docker-desktop)!
-If you are on linux, you can often install docker from your distributions software repository.
+If you are on linux, you can often install docker from your distribution's software repository.
 [Check here](https://www.tutorialspoint.com/docker/installing_docker_on_linux.htm) if you need help.

 Q: I've got Docker, now what?